emdeevy/logawin/.specs/documentation/Original Specifications.md

 # Logger Exercise

+Note: Use Obsidian to read these unless you enjoy having your eyes bleed.
 ## Overview
 We aim to build a small Logger library that can be used by other development teams within the company.
 This library should be generic, open, and capable of handling different log levels and targets.